Last night I saw the rings of Saturn

 you don’t forget the turtles

-Burger King at the end of the street
+Burger King at the end of the block

 is frying perfectly round patties,